rita-barbosa/LAPR4-2324/docs/sb_us_1009/readme.md

 **Acceptance Criteria:**

-- 1009.1.
-The system must maintain consistency at all times.
+- **1009.1.** The system must maintain consistency at all times.
+- **1009.2.** Requirement specificatios should only be selected for job openings where the recruitment process has not yet started or hasn't been set up.

 **Dependencies/References:**